Genusbiz/docs/developers/installation-and-configuration/configure-and-maintain-genus-server/active-directory-security-group-administration.md

 The following limitations and functionalities applies:

 *   User memberships cannot be changed in **Genus Studio**.
 This must be done within your **Active Directory**.
-*   In **Genus Studio**, you may assign which security group to use as the Administrator group.
+*   In **Genus Studio**, you may assign which security group to use as the App Administrators group.
 *   You may also specify Data Set access.
 *   The security group Everyone is still accessible within **Genus Studio**.